visaribishi/configuration-service-package/README.md

 # ConfigurationService package

-A description of this package.
+A description of the Swift package for Configuration service